UFC 205: Records set

 The ceremonial weigh-ins set an attendance record of 15,480 spectators.
 The event reportedly generated $17,700,000 in gate receipts, which broke the UFC 129 record for a mixed martial arts event, as well as the record for the venue, Madison Square Garden.
 The attendance of 20,427 was the highest for a domestic event.
+These records have since been surpassed by UFC 306 on September 14, 2024 which generated $21,829,245 and UFC 281 on November 12, 2022 which had 20,845 people in attendance.

 The pre-fight documentary Fighting for History drew 2.4 million viewers on Fox, the most of any preview show in UFC history.

 The Reebok athlete outfitting pay was the highest in history, with a total of $392,500.

 With his win, McGregor became the first fighter in the promotion's history to hold two titles simultaneously.

 Aftermath

 On November 21, the NYSAC administratively suspended Gastelum for six months because he did not attend the weigh-ins.
 An administrative suspension is different from a typical commission suspension in that it does not have to be reciprocated by other jurisdictions.
 Despite being originally expected to value only in New York, it was announced two days later that the suspension was added to the database of the Association of Boxing Commissions (ABC) and it could be extend to other jurisdictions as well.
 Gastelum's team announced they would enter an appeal.
 Gastelum was cleared of his suspension on November 30, which allowed him to face Kennedy at UFC 206, as Evans once again was pulled from the bout.

 The NYSAC also issued a three-month suspension for Alves due to him missing weight, as well as a two-month suspension for Romero for leaving cage right after defeating Weidman.
 Romero jumped over the Octagon in adulation, did a soldier's march around the outside perimeter of the cage, and then entered back in for the official results.

 On November 26, due to his inactivity in the featherweight division, McGregor was stripped of the UFC Featherweight Championship, therefore promoting José Aldo to undisputed champion.

 On April 1, 2017, it was announced that Good will receive a six-month suspension from USADA retroactive to his positive test.
 "USADA found that Lyman's October 2016 flagged urine specimen was the result of tainted vitamins and not the result of any intentional violation", Good’s lawyer David Fish said.